 It may be because during your menstrual week, estrogen is low though rising, which helps the brain take in more testosterone, yet it isn’t high enough to eclipse testosterone’s effects.
 In your premenstrual week, estrogen is plunging, which limits access to these hormone receptors, which may blunt testosterone’s spatial skill-sharpening effects.

 Some activities can cause a temporary rise in testosterone, too.
-For example. research shows that adopting a “power pose” (such as standing up straight with your hands on your hips) for two minutes prompts your body to churn out more of this hormone.
+For example, some research shows that adopting a “power pose” (such as standing up straight with your hands on your hips) for two minutes prompts your body to churn out more of this hormone.
 So does watching your favorite sports team and competing in an athletic event yourself.

 Aside from a few exceptions like these, I recommend that, in general, when you think about how high or low your body’s level of testosterone is, you match it with your estrogen level, which you can see in the chart above.